Asad-Ismail/Vegetable-Phenotyping/README.md

 # Vegetable-Phenotyping
-Vegetable phenotyping using detectron2 and deplyment using restapi
+Vegetable phenotyping using detectron2 and deplyment using rest api

 ### Features